Frequently Asked Questions About the Dana Greeley Award

 We have set a minimum length of 500 words and a maximum length of 2,500 words.
 The verbal presentation of the sermon should be no longer than 20 minutes.

 When will the winner and runners-up be announced?

-The winner will be announced and the runners-up notified by April.
+The winner will be announced and the runners-up notified by the end of April.

 Where will the award be presented?